Vicky14239/Metacrafters-eth-avax3rd/README.md

 ## Overview

-This smart contract, `CustomToken`, is an ERC20 token named "CUSTOM" with symbol "CSt".
+This smart contract, `CustomToken`, is an ERC20 token named "CUSTOM" with symbol "CST".
 It includes the following features:

 - **Minting**: Only the contract admin can mint new tokens.
 - **Burning**: Any token holder can burn their own tokens.